William Dobbie: Second World War

 Dobbie, then holding the rank of major general, was informed that after Malaya he would be retired, because new War Office regulations deemed him too old for a further position.
-After war was declared in September, he was frustrated in his attempts to return to active service, until in April 1940 he encountered the Chief of the Imperial General Staff, Edmund Ironside, who offered him the position of Governor of Malta and Commander-in-chief of Malta.
+After war was declared in September, he was frustrated in his attempts to return to active service, until in April 1940, shortly after succeeding Lieutenant General Sir Aylmer Hunter-Weston as colonel commandant of the Royal Engineers, he encountered the Chief of the Imperial General Staff, Sir Edmund Ironside, who offered him the position of Governor of Malta and commander-in-chief of Malta.
 As acting Governor, he was granted the acting rank of lieutenant-general on 27 April 1940, and was knighted as a Knight Commander of the Order of the Bath on 14 March 1941.
 Promoted to temporary lieutenant general on 27 April, he was confirmed as Governor of Malta on 19 May.
 He remained Governor of Malta until May 1942, and retired with the honorary rank of lieutenant-general on 10 November 1942.

 When he arrived on Malta, its defensibility was in question because of the presumed ease with which Italy could overrun it.
 There were only 4 planes on the island and these had probably been overlooked.
 Few other than Churchill saw any strategic value in maintaining it and the commitment of the Maltese to the British cause was also questioned.

 On the day Italy declared war Dobbie issued a statement to the garrison: